CPK Insurance

 • Workers' compensation is required in Oklahoma for businesses with 1 or more employees, with exemptions for sole proprietors, partners, members of LLCs, and some agricultural workers.

-• Oklahoma requires businesses to maintain proof of general liability coverage for most commercial leases, so many winery tenants need evidence ready before signing or renewing space.
+• Most commercial leases in Oklahoma require proof of general liability coverage, so many winery tenants need evidence ready before signing or renewing space.

 • Commercial auto liability minimums in Oklahoma are $25,000/$50,000/$25,000 if the winery uses vehicles for deliveries, supply runs, or event transport.